 Students not currently admitted to the MPA or MCJ degree program must also:

-• submit a brief application and a $25 processing fee to the UCCS admissions office to be admitted as a nondegree student
+• submit a brief UCCS application and a $50 processing fee to the UCCS Office of Admissions to be admitted as a non-degree student

-• submit official transcripts to the School of Public Affairs
+• submit official transcripts to the UCCS Office of Admissions

 The U.S. Department of Education requires us to provide the following information about each of our certificates.

 Related occupations for each certificate are listed below.
-Click the links below to view occupational profiles.

 On-Time Completion & Median Loan Debt: